Catherine Stewart

 Biographical Sketch

 Catherine A. Stewart is Professor of History at Cornell College in Mount Vernon, Iowa, where she teaches courses in late nineteenth and twentieth-century U.S. social and cultural history, such as the Documentary Imagination during the Great Depression, Public Memory and Public History, Work and Leisure in Modern America, Reel History: The Cold War and American Film, and African American Autobiography and Film.
 Her research interests include the New Deal, African American writers, public memory, and the politics of textual and visual representation.
 She received her Ph.D. from the State University of New York at Stony Brook in 1999.
 She has presented her work at the annual meetings of the Organization of American Historians, the Northeast Modern Languages Association, the American Association for the History of Medicine, and the University of Houston’s Black History Workshop.
 Her work on African Americans’ blues narratives, psychoanalysis, and the Lafargue Clinic appeared in American Quarterly.
 Her first book, Long Past Slavery: Representing Race in the Federal Writers’ Project (University of North Carolina Press, 2016) was selected as an Outstanding Academic Title by Choice magazine.
 It examines how 1930s debates over race and the legacy of slavery shaped representations of African American identity in the ex-slave narratives collected under the auspices of the Works Progress Administration.
-She is currently a fellow-in-residence at the Obermann Center for Advanced Study at the University of Iowa where she is working on her next book on African American women and household labor during the Great Depression, for which she was awarded a National Endowment for the Humanities Fellowship.
+She is currently working on her next book on African Americans and household labor during the Great Depression, for which she was awarded a National Endowment for the Humanities Fellowship.

 Link to Curriculum Vitae